rtdi/FileConnector/README.md

 - .* matching any character 0..n times
 - \. means a dot character by itself

-Example: uscensus.*\.csv matches all files that start with the text "uscensus" and have the prefix ".csv", e.g. uscensus_2010.csv would be found.
+Example: CENSUS.*\.csv matches all files that start with the text "CENSUS" and have the prefix ".csv", e.g. CENSUS_2018.csv would be found.

 <img src="https://github.com/rtdi/RTDIFileConnector/raw/master/docs/media/FileConnector-Format-Def1.png" width="50%">